Brooks County High School

 Brooks County High School is a high school serving Quitman, Georgia, United States.
 It has won several Georgia Interscholastic Association state football championships.
+It also has a very famous football team and tradition, as well as the head coach Maruice Freeman, being one of the most successful coaches in Georgia Football State History.

 The school offers community service clubs, technology and career clubs, and honors and special interest clubs.
 Sports include football, basketball, volleyball, softball, cheerleading, tennis, baseball, golf, wrestling, soccer, and track.

 The school is located at 1801 Moultrie Highway.